 These groups are unified in their desire to protect environmental and public health.

-Talcum powder is commonly contaminated with asbestos.
-This is because the two minerals occur naturally near one another.
+Talcum powder can be easily contaminated with asbestos.
+This is because the two minerals, talc and asbestos, occur naturally near one another.

-Ami Zota, ScD, MS also spoke out.
-Zota is the associate professor of Environmental and Occupational Health at the George Washington University Milken School of Public Health.
-Zota shared the following points:
+– Ami Zota, ScD, MS, Associate Professor of Environmental and Occupational Health at the George Washington University Milken School of Public Health, Black Women for Wellness Press Release

-The Asbestos Disease and Awareness Organization (ADAO) was part of the group calling for a stop in Johnson & Johnson talc baby powder sales.
+The Asbestos Disease Awareness Organization (ADAO) called for a stop to Johnson & Johnson’s global talc baby powder sales.
 The ADAO is dedicated to protecting individuals from the dangers of asbestos exposure.

 The ADAO noted more than 200,000 people die every year from asbestos illnesses.
-Even so, the mineral is not fully banned in the United States.
+Even so, asbestos is not fully banned in the United States.

 Black Women for Wellness Speaking Out

-The nonprofit group Black Women for Wellness (BWW) spoke about the dangers of asbestos to international women.
-According to Executive Director Janette Robinson, BWW has seen many Black women and their families suffer from reproductive and breast cancers.
+The nonprofit group Black Women for Wellness (BWW) recently spoke about the dangers of asbestos to women worldwide.
+According to Executive Director Janette Robinson Flint, BWW has seen many Black women and their families suffer from reproductive and breast cancers.

 “Marketing of African American and Latinx women with continued sales of those same products containing toxic chemicals in international markets with majority Black & Brown women contradicts what they have said and calls into question the sincerity of their statements.”

-–Janette Robinson Flint, Executive Director of Black Women for Wellness
+– Janette Robinson Flint, Executive Director of Black Women for Wellness, Black Women for Wellness Press Release

-Johnson & Johnson continues to deny claims that its products contain asbestos.
-When it announced product sales would stop in the U.S. and Canada, the company said it was because of a drop in sales.
+Despite its recent asbestos-related recall, Johnson & Johnson continues to deny claims that its products contain asbestos.
+When the company announced the end of talcum powder product sales in the U.S. and Canada, it claimed the decision was spurred by a drop in sales.

-Johnson & Johnson said the decline in sales is due to “misinformation around the safety of the product and a constant barrage of litigation advertising.”
+According to Johnson & Johnson, the decline in sales is due to “misinformation around the safety of the product and a constant barrage of litigation advertising.”

-In the same statement, Johnson & Johnson stated their plans to:
+In the same statement, Johnson & Johnson stated its upcoming plans for the product, including:

-- Sell the remaining talc-based product in the U.S. and Canada, until the supply runs out
+- Johnson & Johnson will sell the remaining talc-based baby powder in the U.S. and Canada until the supply runs out.

-- Continue selling cornstarch-based baby powder in North America
+- Johnson & Johnson will continue selling cornstarch-based baby powder in North America.

-- Sell both talc-based and cornstarch-based baby powder in other countries
+- Johnson & Johnson will sell both talc-based and cornstarch-based baby powder in other countries.

 Johnson & Johnson has not immediately responded to recent calls for action.